 Regardless of what type of lender you work with, it’s important to make sure you know what type of loan you are getting, understand your loan agreement, and know whether you’re borrowing money from a legitimate business.
 Verifying that you are borrowing from a law-abiding and regulated business may be the most crucial step in the loan process.

-If you are borrowing money or taking out a loan from a federally regulated financial institution, such as a bank or credit union, they must follow certain rules and operate within the laws set by the Financial Consumer Agency of Canada (FCAC).
+Banks and credit unions: If you are borrowing money or taking out a loan from a federally regulated financial institution, such as a bank or credit union, they must follow certain rules and operate within the laws set by the Financial Consumer Agency of Canada (FCAC).

-If you’re taking out a payday or high-cost loan, it’s incredibly important to make sure the business you are borrowing money from is licensed.
+If you’re taking out a payday loan, it’s incredibly important to make sure the business you are borrowing money from is licensed.
 This means they are inspected and must comply with certain laws.
 It also means you are more likely to have success exercising your rights under BC’s consumer protection laws if the business breaks the rules.

 The risks of borrowing money from unlicensed lenders